 Our month long Iran trip ends in Tabriz, centre of the Silk Road!

 In Tabriz, we are spending a couple of days relaxing in the lovely Kaya Laleh Park Hotel, and shopping at the famous Tabriz Bazaar.
-It’s a huge bazaar with lots of alleyways and of course, we got lost – but that’s the fun of shopping in an Iranian bazaar.
+It’s a huge bazaar with lots of alleyways and of course, we got lost – but that’s the fun of carpet shopping in Iran’s most famous bazaar.

 We enjoyed the food scene in Tabriz.